Increasing Risk: Dynamic Mean-Preserving Spreads: Main results

+The stochastic process given by \eqref{prop2} or equivalently \eqref{BERNOULLI} is of central importance for the economic applications we consider. \cite{Hongler2006} refer to it as \emph{super-diffusive ballistic noise}.
+The super-diffusive nature of this process is apparent in \eqref{moments}, in that the variance increases quadratically in time, as previously noted.
+The two values $\pm \sqrt{2\lambda}$ or, equivalently, the hyperbolic tangent in the drift, is what shifts probability to the tails of the distribution, thereby allowing the process to satisfy the second integral condition \eqref{MPSCONDO2} of the increasing risk definition. \\

+An illustration of $\mathcal{P}^{(\lambda) }(x,t):=\int_{-\infty }^{x}Q^{(\lambda)}(y,t|x_0,0)dy$, with $Q^{(\lambda) }(x,t|x_00)$ given by equation (\ref{TPDTANHL}), and for $x_0 = 0, \lambda =0$ (Gaussian) and $\lambda =5$, is provided in Figure \ref{figure1}.
+Note the changes in concavity between the Gaussian case and the DMPS.
+This behavior is structurally impossible to obtain by changing the variance of a Gaussian: in the DMPS process the random superposition of two Gaussian distributions generates thick tails in the distribution while still being able to rank them in order of riskiness.
+Notice the leftmost portion of Figure \ref{figure1} and observe how the tails thicken as $\lambda$ increases, though the distribution never becomes fat-tailed in a formal sense: the moment generating function $\mathbb{E} e^{\alpha X}$ of the DMPS process is easily shown to be finite for all $0< \alpha < \infty $.
+This stochastic process has the extremely useful property of escaping the Gaussian framework while remaining tractable analytically. \\

-The ballistic super-diffusive process of Example 2 and Proposition 2 has been previously considered in \citeasnoun{Hongler1979} and \citeasnoun{Hongler2006}. \ An illustration of $\mathcal{P}^{\lambda }(x,t):=\int_{-\infty }^{x}Q^{\lambda }(0,0|y,t)dy$ where $Q^{\lambda }(0,0|y,t)$ is given by equation (\ref{TPDTANHL}), for $\lambda =1,2,5,10$ is provided in Figure 1. \ Consider the $\mathcal{P}^{\lambda }(x,t)$ surfaces for $\lambda =1$ and $\lambda =2$. \ For a given $t$, these would correspond to two cumulative densities in the standard Rothschild and Stiglitz graphical illustration, with the former having lower risk than the latter. \ It is visually obvious that the area corresponding to the vertical distance between the two curves to the right of $x=0$ (the mean) and to the left of $x=0$ (note that $x$ runs from negative to positive from right to left) are equal: this corresponds to the first integral condition in Definition 1. \ If one were to "stop" at some positive value $y$ of $x$ to the left of $x=0$, the total "positive" distance between the two curves over $(-\infty $, $0)$ would of necessity outweight the "negative" distance between the two curves over $(0,y)$: this corresponds to the second integral condition of Definition 1.
+At a more general level, consider two $\mathcal{P}^{(\lambda) }(x,t)$ surfaces for $\lambda_1$ and $\lambda_{2} $, with $\lambda_1 < \lambda_2$. \ For a given $t$, these would correspond to two cumulative densities in the standard Rothschild and Stiglitz graphical illustration, with the former having lower risk than the latter. \ It is clear from Figure \ref{figure3} that the area corresponding to the vertical distance between the two curves to the right of $x=0$ (the mean) and to the left of $x=0$ are equal: this corresponds to the first integral condition in Definition 2. \ If one were to ``stop'' at some value $y$ in $\mathbb{R}^+$, the total ``positive" distance between the two curves over $(-\infty $, $0)$ would of necessity outweigh the ``negative" distance between the two curves over $(0,y)$: this corresponds to the second integral condition of Definition 2.
+This is illustrated in Figure \ref{figure3}, a cross-section of $\mathcal{P}^{(\lambda)}$ at $t=1$ where the dashed line on the right quadrant highlights the positivity.
+While the point is almost trivial, for direct comparison purposes Figure \ref{gauss} shows the impact of a change in variance in a driftless Brownian motion: one can immediately see that modifying the risk parameter $\lambda$ versus the variance imply very different consequences.
+Obviously if one sets $\lambda=0$ then one reverts to the pure Gaussian framework, where risk and variance coincide.\\